vivian-lau/People_Analytics_Project/README.md

 # HR Attrition Analysis & Clustering Project

 ## 📌 Overview
-This project explores an HR dataset to identify key factors associated with employee attrition.
+This project explores an HR dataset (provided in the repository) to identify key factors associated with employee attrition.
 The workflow includes:
 - Data exploration & cleaning
 - Feature selection using **Chi-Square** (categorical features) and **ANOVA** (numerical features)